By Kathy Santo | Updated: April 11 2019

 In dog training, whenever there’s a problem that occurs suddenly, a trip to the vet is necessary to out the possibility of an illness.
 Trying to solve a behavioral problem that has its roots in a medical issue is futile, at best.
 Just ask my student who tried to (unsuccessfully) housebreak her puppy while it had an (undiagnosed) bladder infection!

 Sudden behavioral changes require you to do a bit of detective work.
-Had there been some sort of trauma that happened near your dog’s food bowl (a chair falling over, a smoke alarm going off – even a teakettle whistling can undo some nervous dogs) that caused her to associate the trauma with eating from her bowl?
+Had there been some sort of trauma that happened near your dog’s food bowl (a chair falling over, a smoke alarm going off – even a tea kettle whistling can undo some nervous dogs) that caused her to associate the trauma with eating from her bowl?
 If you even remotely suspect that there was, then relocate the bowl to another area of the room immediately and see what happens.
-Sometimes a dog’s fear is so strong that they require a drastic change of scenery, in which case changing her feeding area to a different room will solve the problem.
+Sometimes a dog’s fear is so strong that they require a drastic change of scenery, in which case, changing her feeding area to a different room may solve the problem.
 In addition, consider purchasing a new, ceramic food dish, which will give her mealtime a complete makeover.
-By adding random, extra special treats (think small pieces of grilled chicken) to her new bowl during the day, she’ll find her new china irresistible.
+By adding random, extra special treats (think small pieces of grilled chicken) to her new bowl during the day, she’ll find her new dinnerware irresistible.

 Another idea to consider: At six months of age, dogs normally receive their rabies shots and, consequently, are registered with their town.
 This rite of passage earns your dog a metal tag (or two!) for her collar, which can clank against the metal bowl while she eats.
 While annoying to any dog (their hearing is way better than ours!), it’s extremely intolerable for an ultra-sensitive dog.